Where does the authority for the commissioner to act as the conflict of interest advisor come from?

 How is the process initiated?

-An above-mentioned person or body may contact the commissioner’s office, preferably in writing, to request that the commissioner act as conflict of interest advisor.
+Any of the above-mentioned persons may contact the commissioner’s office via email at email@example.com to request that the commissioner act as conflict of interest advisor.
 The request should include the following information:

 - Description of the role and responsibility of the consultant, independent contractor, or person seconded to a ministry or Commission public body